pali-r/SC2-coop-random/README.md

 # SC2 Co-op Random

-Vaadin application with Spring Boot to generate random StarCraft2 Co-op Commander based on your selection.
+Vaadin (Java) application with Spring Boot to generate random StarCraft2 Co-op Commander to play based on your selection.